merek, v.t.end; finish.

 > How old is your older sister? (only said by a female)

-> How old is your father?
+> How old is your younger brother? (only said by a male)

 > How old is your mother?